 They will use the information to feed you ads in line with your interests or the latest site you visited.

 In fact, Google has formed a partnership with the National Security Agency.
-Who know what information Google is sharing about you to the NSA.
+Who knows what information Google is sharing about you to the NSA.

 As users or business owners, there are two things that you can do:

-Bing and Yahoo are two of the closest competitors of Google so you would want to building your ranking on those sites.
+Bing and Yahoo are two of the closest competitors of Google so you would want to build your ranking on those sites.

 Better yet, contribute to the IndieGogo campaign above.